 We are a relatively young professional organization, having been founded in 2009, and composed of over 350 professionals in the field of trace evidence.
 Our members include students, professors, forensic practitioners, and more.
 Despite our name, our membership includes representatives from a number of different countries.

-To encourage the exchange and dissemination of ideas and information within the fields of trace evidence through improving contacts between persons and laboratories engaged in trace evidence analysis
+Encourage the exchange and dissemination of ideas and information within the field of trace evidence through improving contacts between persons and laboratories engaged in trace evidence analysis.

-To promote high standards of performance and professional ethics and to acknowledge persons working in the recognized forensic science field of trace evidence.
+Promote high standards of performance and professional ethics, and to acknowledge persons working in the recognized forensic science field of trace evidence.

 While our objectives have never changed, we are continually looking for new ways to achieve them.